-4. Westbury Stars - Termly rewards for outstanding achievement.
+4. Westbury Stars - Termly rewards for outstanding attitude to teaching and learning (ATL).

-Star badges are awarded to children who have been nominated by their class teacher as a result of sustained achievement throughout any one term.
+Bronze, silver and gold Star badges are awarded to children who have been nominated by their class teacher as a result of sustained outstanding attitude towards teaching and learning throughout any one term.
+Children can build up to gold star badges throughout the year and may receive more than one collection of badges over an academic year depending on their consistency towards their ATL.
 A letter will be sent home to parents/carers to invite them to the Celebration worship.
 20 HP are awarded when a child receives a Westbury Star.
+When a child has received a bronze, silver and gold Westbury Star, they can exchange these for a special Westbury badge, which signifies that the child has been awarded all three and maintained their ATL at an outstanding level.